-In the absence of local evidence, a rate per square metre ranging between $\pounds 50 - \pounds 60$ should be applied.
+In the absence of local evidence, a rate per square metre ranging between $\pounds 60 - \pounds 70$ should be applied.
 The highest rate should be selected for properties in the best locations, for example, those in close proximity to the motorway network.
+Valuers should refer to section 5.7 prior to finaliisng values.